cdisselkoen/pitchfork/README.md

 - To run other tests or workloads, look at the functions in [pitchfork.py](pitchfork.py)
 - Some useful utilities for interactive investigation are in [utils.py](utils.py) (imported with [pitchfork.py](pitchfork.py))

-# Our new Spectre testcases
+# Our Spectre testcases

-We have two sets of Spectre testcases:
+We have three sets of Spectre testcases:

+- The original well-known Kocher testcases for Spectre v1.
+We are using the versions from Spectector; both the sources and binaries can be found in the [spectector-clang](spectector-clang) folder.

-- A revised version of the well-known Kocher testcases for Spectre v1.
+- A revised version of the Kocher testcases.
 The main difference in our revision is that unlike the original testcases, our revised ones do not perform out-of-bounds or secret-dependent memory accesses, or branch on secret data, when executed non-speculatively.